 The blower moves the air in a forced air system.
 Blowers have an electric motor that is usually less than one horsepower.
 If the rotating shaft of the motor is directly connected to rotating fins, it is referred to as direct drive.
 If the motor shaft is connected to the fins via a belt and wheels, it is referred to as belt drive.

 Air Flows Through the System

-As the air flows through the system, it pass through the electric heat element or heat exchanger, which warms the air.
+As the air flows through the system, it passes through the electric heat element or heat exchanger, which warms the air.
 The air then flows through the ducts.
 The duct system branches to individual vents throughout the home.
 Air is also drawn from the home by the blower using the duct system known as the return.
-The return removes air from the living space and into the heat system to the blower to complete the cycle.
+The return removes air from the living space and into the heating system to the blower to complete the cycle.

 Forced Air Compared to Other Systems

 Forced air systems are very common, although some homes in the north do not use forced air systems.
 Examples of heating systems that are not forced air include electric and hot water baseboard heat and gravity heat.
 Electric baseboard heat uses resistance wire in the baseboard in each room to heat the surrounding air which flows by convection into the room.
 Water baseboard heat works the same way but instead uses pumped hot water heated by natural gas or boiler.
 Gravity systems use a furnace in a lower level of the home, allowing heat to rise through ducts into the floors above.

 Contact Complete Air Mechanical for AC and Heating Service